 Clients can expect her mature, professional and clinical experience to aid them in achieving the goals desired.
 A focus on result driven therapy has provided many others with success, and her ability to create a comfortable environment to discuss intimate and personal issues is of great value and importance.

-Charley is a registered psychologist and an associate member of the Australian Psychological Society and the Australasian Society for Traumatic Stress Studies.
-She has experience as an adult, adolescent, child and couple therapist and is also a trained trauma specialist.
+Charley is a registered psychologist and a member of the Australian Association of Psychologists.
+She has experience as an adult, adolescent, and couple therapist and is also a trained trauma specialist.
 She utilises mindfulness on a regular basis and enjoys seeing people transform as they find calm in the midst of chaos.

-Charley has a calming effect and knows when to be warm and when to be more direct.
+Charley has a direct and educative style.
+She has a calming effect and knows when to be warm and when to be more direct.
 She has the flexibility to be different ways with different people.
-She uses stories and anecdotes to help you understand concepts or to let you know she has a deeper insight into your experiences.
+She uses stories, charts, whiteboard and anecdotes to help you understand concepts or help you have a deeper insight into your experiences.
 She is results-driven and uses therapies that are both powerful, safe and based on scientific evidence.

 Charley will take you on a journey of self-exploration, investigation, reflection, offering different perspectives and to help you see things in a new light or things as you haven’t seen before.
 If you’re ready for positive change in your life and ready to try new things, she will gladly guide you on your path.